Winter CSA's and more markets!

 There will be fourteen winter pick-ups, starting October 24, ending March 28, will include

-ing: apples, broccoli, carrots, garlic, kale, leeks, onions, kohlrabi, pie pumpkins,
+some of the following: apples, broccoli, carrots, garlic, kale, leeks, onions, kohlrabi, pie pumpkins,

 winter squash, beets, cabbage, celery root, potatoes, rutabagas, radishes, turnips, lettuce, salad greens, spinach, bok choi, Chinese cabbage, Belgian endive, Swiss chard, Asian greens, maple syrup, honey, and preserves.